think-privacy/ThinkPrivacy/privacy.md

 ***

 This policy was created on May 8, 2018 and was last updated on October 30, 2019.
-If you have any questions feel free to contact me directly here: dan@thinkprivacy.io.
+If you have any questions feel free to contact me directly here: dan [at] thinkprivacy.ch.